cowen314/productivity-tools/quick_installer/README.md

 This is a boilerplate script, written in Python, that performs installation of a simple desktop application.

-In the past, I've used PyInstaller to generate an executable from this script (called something like `setup.exe`).
-That executable can be distrubuted along with your application and run once to install the application.
+In the past, I've used PyInstaller to generate an executable from this script (called something like `setup.exe`), then distrubuted that executable along with the application to install.
+Users then run `setup.exe` to install the application.

 ## How to use